Pomax/custom-graphics-element/README.md

 - `setColor(color)` - set both the current stroke and fill colors.

-- `setCrisp(enabled = true)` - either enable to disable anti-aliassing, to force "the crispest" (but not necessarily best looking) lines.

 - `setCursor(type)` - change the cursor to a specific icon:

   - `AUTO` - use whatever the browser would otherwise use